fortinetdev/terraform-provider-fortios/website/docs/r/fortios_icap_servergroup.html.markdown

 The `server_list` block supports:

 * `name` - ICAP server name.
-* `weight` - Optionally assign a weight of the ICAP server for weighted load balancing (1 - 100, default = 10)
+* `weight` - Optionally assign a weight of the forwarding server for weighted load balancing (1 - 100, default = 10).

 ## Attribute Reference